victorrentea/clean-architecture/clean-application/src/main/java/victor/training/clean/domain/service/UserService-todo.md

 1. Inspect `UserService` class
+   - Run `mvn install` to generate `LdapUserDto`
 2. Use Domain Objects in core logic
    - create a new dedicated data structure and map LdapUserDto to it
    - how to name the new class?
    - in what package to place it? what kind of structure is it: infra, domain, repo, dto ?
-   - can you please 🙏 avoid using Lombok for it?
+   - please 🙏 avoid using Lombok for it (just this once😁)
-   - would you make it mutable or immutable (no setters)?
+   - should this data structure be mutable or immutable (no setters)?
    - make its fields as convenient for my complex logic as possible
    - replace the usage of LdapUserDto with the new object inside the complexLogic()
-2. Move integration concerns to an Adapter
+3. Move integration concerns to an Adapter
    - extract the interaction with LdapApi in a separate class (=Adapter design pattern)
    - make sure the signature of the Adapter's method (name and parameters) is as convenient as possible for the Domain logic
-3. Dependency Inversion Principle
+4. Dependency Inversion Principle
    - make sure there is nothing related to LdapApi left in the UserService
    - move the adapter to the 'infra' package
    - extract an interface (for what class?)